Explore how your team can use Hiver.

 The approximate difference in cost per contact between call center support and live chat

-For example, if your customer has a quick query on how to do something in your app, then great, Live Chat is going to be an effective channel to provide real-time support for both you and the customer.
+For example, if your customer has a quick query on how to do something in your app, then, Live Chat is going to be an effective channel to provide real-time support for both you and the customer.

-However, if your customer has a complex enquiry all about the finer points of integrating with your API – then instead of a quickfire live chat, you can initiate a conversation with the customer via email.
+However, if your customer has a complex enquiry all about the finer points of integrating with your API, email might be a better option.

 Likewise, if your customer wants to talk about refunds, upgrades, or other financial transaction-related issues, then there really is no substitute other than speaking to someone on the phone.

-Put simply, it’s all about taking your unified, multichannel approach to support, and putting yourself in the customer’s shoes to make sure it’s available in the right place at the right time, every time.
+Put simply, it’s all about taking your unified, multichannel approach to support, and putting yourself in the customer’s shoes to make sure it’s available in the right place at the right time.

 4. Get smart and pre-empt support before it’s needed